 Family Voices healthcare services and policies for children.
 They strengthen family partnerships.
 Emphasize cultural, linguistic, and geographic diversity.

-Federation for Children with Special Needs seek to help families with health care needs for their children.
+Federation for Children with Special Needs seeks to help families with health care needs for their children.
 Help children with disabilities to fully participate in community life.
 Provide information, support, and assistance.
-Include parents of children with disabilities, and their professional partners and communities.
+Include parents of children with disabilities and their professional partners and communities.

 IDEA Money Watch tracks the use of federal dollars for special education services.
 This is a project of The Advocacy Institute.

-Jobs and Education for People with Disabilities find employment resources, educational programs, how to find a government job, practice for a job interview, employment laws, and how to file a workplace harassment or discrimination complaint.
+Jobs and Education for People with Disabilities find employment resources, educational programs, finding a government job, practice for a job interview, employment laws, and how to file workplace harassment or discrimination complaints.

-IRIS Center brought to you by the Peabody College at Vanderbilt University, this site provides information, resources, and films about disability areas.
+IRIS Center is brought to you by the Peabody College at Vanderbilt University; this site provides information, resources, and films about disability areas.

-National Association of Parents with Children in Special Education (NAPCSE) information for a variety of exceptional areas.
+National Association of Parents with Children in Special Education (NAPCSE) information for various exceptional areas.

 National Collaborative on Workforce Disability information to help students with disabilities find their career paths.

-National Council on Independent Living (NCIL) work towards winning civil rights and independence for individuals with disabilities around the world.
+National Council on Independent Living (NCIL) works towards winning civil rights and independence for individuals with disabilities worldwide.
 They influence national legislation and policymaking concerning disability and independent living issues.

-Pacer Center resources for families navigating the education of their student or young adult with disabilities.
-They provide individual asseistance, workshops, publications, and other resources to help families make decisions about education.
+Pacer Center resources for families navigating the education of their students or young adult with disabilities.
+They provide individual assistance, workshops, publications, and other resources to help families decide about education.
 PACER’s National Bullying Prevention Center® also provides resources for all students, including those with disabilities.

 Parent to Parent USA matches parents for help providing emotional and informational support for students with disabilities.